Docutils | Overview | About | Users | Reference | Developers

 HTML output

-There is no native math support in HTML.
 For supported math output variants see the math-output setting.
-Add more/better alternatives?

 MathML

-Converters from LaTeX to MathML include
+Additional converters from LaTeX to MathML

 HTML/CSS